 On top of that, Alaska has some of the most expensive car rental costs in the US, especially during the summer.
 Even a typical economy car costs, at minimum, around $50 per day or more, in addition to taxes and fees that sometimes equal the daily rate.

 Alternately, if you’re going to visit Alaska solo or just want to see more of the scenery worry-free, you could take the train.
-There are five different train routes serviced by the Alaska Railroad.
+There are five different train routes serviced by the Alaska Railroad, some of which provide luxury train experiences.
 However, a one-way ride from Anchorage to Fairbanks will cost around $250 per person.

 Lodging and Meals

 When it comes to lodging and meals, you have a little more flexibility.
 As is the case almost anywhere, there are booking options for every price point, whether you’re looking for camping spots ($10 to $25 per night), hostels ($40 to $80 per night), standard hotels ($80 to $200 per night), or luxury lodges ($200 and up per night).

 If you plan on staying in a big city like Anchorage or Fairbanks, you’ll find fast food options like anywhere else in the US, in addition to cafes and fine dining establishments.
 However, if you want to sample the local seafood, expect to pay around $25 or more for a dinner entree.

 Places to Go and Things to Do